-Overlord in the Last Stand of The Wreckers is probably the perfect example of the Complete Monster trope in Transformers fiction.
+- Transformers: Last Stand of the Wreckers: Overlord is probably the perfect example of the Complete Monster trope in Transformers fiction.
 He's one of the most powerful Decepticons but unlike the others he doesn't give a damn about the cause, or conquest, or even defeating the Autobots.
 He just wants to kill anything and everything he can, in as many sick and twisted ways as possible.
 He horrifies all Cybertronians, Autobot and Decepticon alike, and Megatron was wary of him that he had Shockwave alter his brain so that Overlord could never beat him.
 When he took over Garrus 9, he essentially turned it into a cross between a concentration camp and a gladiatorial arena, with torture, murder, and prisoners being forced to fight to the death for his own sick amusement.
 Nothing any other Transformers villain has done really compares to the pure evil that Overlord is guilty of.

-Shattered Glass has Ultra Magnus.
-He was locked up in his universe for trying to usurp Optimus (and he got his face ripped off in addition to failing).
+- Transformers: Shattered Glass: Ultra Magnus was locked up in his universe for trying to usurp Optimus (and he got his face ripped off in addition to failing).
 He and several others travel to earth, where he assimilates numerous Autobots into the Junkion hordes (becoming mindless slaves and dead in all but name).
 After that, he proceeds to set up a plan to take rarified energon from earth with his sword and destroy it.
 His plan is foiled when a shield is placed around the earth but his real plan was to actually cause the death of the entire universe!
 He just destroyed a reality!
-Even the Normal Decepticons, turned against him (They wanted to be the conquerors) and were appalled when they realized the extent of the damage.
+Even the Normal Decepticons turned against him (They wanted to be the conquerors) and were appalled when they realized the extent of the damage.